andrasore/meerkat-webclient/README.md

 Poker Academy 2.5 is packaged with Java JRE version 1.5, so some newer features (like JAXP) couldn't be used.
 The example server uses Python, plus Flask as a web framework.

-### Testing

-There is no fully automated test unfortunately, but you can run the JUnit tests while test_server.py is running.
-It will print outputs for the tested functions.